Core conditions for Polarity Practitioners:

-These are the general principles that therapists need to observe in order responsibly to fulfill their calling.
+These are the general principles that practitioners need to observe in order responsibly to fulfil their calling.
 To ignore these would imply a lack of regard for the needs of the client and the reputation of Polarity Therapy in general.

 1.1 The practitioner’s vocation is to create balance and health in human beings or to assist people to maintain balance in themselves and create good health.

 1.2 A practitioner should practise his/her profession with dignity and integrity.

 1.3 The highest standards must be maintained in conduct, the care of the client, and professional expertise.

 1.4 The practitioner owes loyalty to the client and should have regard for his/her wishes.